woguan/Legend-Wings/README.md

 <b>Important Message: </b>
 [07/05/2017] - Today will have no update since I will have an interview tomorrow <p>
          - Next update will change the Xcode Beta 9, but version will be still 10.3 <p>
          - The next update will have a "better" look for the upgrade scene.
-I have re-worked the sprites. <p>
+I have reworked the sprites. <p>

 ## TODO list:
   - [✔️] Add new bullets for characters: